 I’ve read that juicing is just a weight loss fad, is this true?

 Juicing can help you with your weight loss goals, but it is not a miracle worker.
-You will have to throw an exercise routine in there.
+You will have to throw an exercise routine in there and be in a caloric deficit.

-You begin to adopt a healthier lifestyle when you juice every day.
-You’ll become more conscious about your food choices, quantity of food you eat, and you will lose those cravings for unhealthy foods that cause many individuals to gain and retain weight.
+Many people begin to adopt a healthier lifestyle when theyjuice every day.
+You’ll become more conscious about your food choices, the quantity of food you eat, and you’ll likely lose those cravings for unhealthy foods that cause many individuals to gain and retain weight.

 It’s not a fad because juicing leads you to a healthier way of living, but if you want to lose weight, you must work for it.